Dental Logo Impressions

 You, a human being (we’re assuming), have a face and a name.
 When people meet you for the first time, they connect the two to help them remember you.
 A logo works for a dental practice the same way as facial recognition after meeting someone, enabling people to make a visual association with your business and put a “face” with your practice name.
 When the appearance of your logo is appealing to patients, they’re more likely to remember it and think positively of it.
 If your logo is unappealing or straight up scary to prospective patients, they might remember it because they don’t like it, but that’s not what we’re going for here!

 Any advertising effort to attract new patients should communicate a "look and feel" that matches those patients’ criteria for a dental office.
-A logo succinctly expresses the look and feel of your practice in one graphic, acting as the foundation for your brand image and setting up the design style for the rest of your marketing.
-Think of a logo like the hearty base or savory broth that all other marketing ingredients are added to!
+A logo succinctly expresses the look and feel of your practice in one graphic, acting as the foundation for your brand image and setting up the design style for the rest of your dental marketing.
+Think of a logo like the hearty base or savory broth that all other dental marketing ingredients are added to!
 If your logo misses the mark, it’s like a yucky, cold soup (and we’re not talking about gazpacho, which is meant to be chilled).

 Dental Practice Logo Samples